JLDJR2481/Script_your_Database-DDBB-Assignment/README.md

 ### _queries.sql_

 This script collects some basics and advanced queries to interact with the database.
 We create 5 exercices.
 The objective is to equals your output with the solution output without looking at the queries.sql script.
-If you struggle to much, you can look ;)
+If you struggle too much, you can look ;)

 #### **Exercice 1**